dkulsh/techwiddeep/content/english/blog/books/ego-is-the-enemy.md

 #### What Truly Matters?

+What’s more important to you?
-Double salary far from home?
-Or less near family?
+- Double salary far from home or less pay near family?

-Work-from-home?
-Or rigid office?

-Stable low-risk pay?
-Or startup’s high risk/reward?

-Reflect on what’s essential.
-Without it, success won’t fulfill—or last.
-Worse, it won’t endure!
+- Work-from-home flexibility or a grueling office schedule?
+- Stable salary or the high-risk, high-reward startup life?

+{{< bigtext  >}}Without knowing what matters, success won’t satisfy—and it won’t last !{{< /bigtext  >}}

 Especially with money: Without knowing your needs, default becomes *more*.
 Energy diverts from calling to bank-filling.
 Without essentials, happiness eludes—regardless of job, millions, or billions.

-*Not to aspire or seek from ego.*

 *To succeed without ego.*

 *To push through failure with strength, not ego.*

-In conclusion, I liked the book (obvious by now).
-It’s a reference I return to often.

-A good read. *Ego is the enemy.*

-Explore more book reviews in our [Books category](#) to continue your journey of growth.
-Share your feedback, like, comment, or reach out!
+**Ego is the Enemy** is more than a book—it’s a reference I revisit when ego creeps in.
+It’s a must-read for techies and anyone chasing meaningful success.

+What’s one way ego’s holding you back?
+Share in the comments and let’s tame it together!